-With therapy Mrs. Mick will eventually be able to deal with the reality of what she witnessed.
-Until then we may never know what exactly happened in that room.
-I recommend continued therapy for her and her daughter Eva but I believe they should be reunited and released.
-It is obvious not only from the forensic and eyewitness testimony but from her psychiatric evaluation as well that she was not responsible for, and had no hand in, the murders committed on the night of 11-17-2015.
+With therapy, Mrs. Mick will eventually be able to deal with the reality of what she witnessed.
+Until then, we may never know what exactly happened in that room.
+I recommend continued therapy for her and her daughter Eva, but I believe they should be reunited and released.
+It is evident, from the forensic evidence, eyewitness testimony, and her psychiatric evaluation, that she was not responsible for, and had no hand in, the murders committed on the night of 11-17-2015.
 I recommend her immediate release.

 Attached statement by Office Kieth Duncan:

-Officer Sadowski and I responded to a call for backup at the house on Emerson and when we arrived we saw Officer Watts retrieving his shotgun from his cruiser.
-He let us know that there seemed to be two men a woman and a child locked in the back room and the door was barricaded.
+Officer Sadowski and I responded to a call for backup at the house on Emerson.
+When we arrived, we saw Officer Watts retrieving his shotgun from his cruiser.
+He let us know that there seemed to be two men, a woman and a child locked in the backroom, and the door was barricaded.
 He was going to attempt to use the shotgun on the door if he could not get it open.